 While ASIC was satisfied that some of the seven CFD issuers’ compensation programs provided an appropriate outcome for affected clients, ASIC found:

-• three of the CFD issuers used certain behavioural assumptions to estimate retail client losses caused by the breaches of the PIO, which resulted in a lower compensation amount than an amount calculated as if the provider had not issued the over-leveraged CFDs at all; and
+- three of the CFD issuers used certain behavioural assumptions to estimate retail client losses caused by the reported breaches of the PIO, which resulted in a lower compensation amount than an amount calculated as if the provider had not issued the over-leveraged CFDs at all; and

-• these same three CFD issuers, and one other CFD issuer, had not compensated clients for fees or charges incurred on CFDs issued in breach of the PIO or interest on these amounts.
+- these same three CFD issuers, and one other CFD issuer, had not compensated clients for fees or charges incurred on CFDs they reported were issued in breach of the PIO or interest on these amounts.

 ASIC’s review resulted in these four CFD issuers paying or agreeing to pay additional compensation totalling more than $2.8 million to retail clients.
 All of the seven CFD issuers cooperated with ASIC through the review and remediation of affected clients.